Dakar Rally: Motorbikes

 For the 2005 rally regulations introduced a limit of 450cc for twin cylinder motorbikes.
 Single cylinder motorbikes were still open class with no capacity limit.

 As of 2011, the engine displacement limit for all motorbikes competing in the Dakar Rally is 450cc.
 Engines may be either single or twin cylinder.
-Riders are divided into two groups, "Elite" (Group 1) and Non-Elite (Group 2), with the latter subdivided into two further groups - the "Super Production" (Group 2.1) and "Marathon" (Group 2.2) classes.
-"Marathon" competitors are not permitted to change such key components as the engine (including the engine case, cylinders and cylinder heads), the frame, the forks or swinging arm, whereas those in the "Super Production" and "Elite" classes may replace these components.
+Riders are divided into two groups, RallyGP and Rally2.

-A subcategory is the "Original by Motul" category (formerly named "Malle Moto" due to the only piece of luggage competitors were allowed to take with them was a "malle", a French term for box or trunk.), which refers to motorbikes and quads competing without any kind assistance.
-The organization provides assistance for this category with 4 people dedicated to the transportation of the competitors "malle" or boxes between bivouac sites plus any additional equipment or belongings.
+A subcategory is the "Original by Motul" category (formerly named "Malle Moto" due to the only piece of luggage competitors were allowed to take with them was a "malle", the French term for a steamer trunk), which refers to motorbikes and quads competing without any kind assistance.
+The organization provides assistance for this category with 4 people dedicated to the transportation of the competitors' gear between bivouac sites plus any additional equipment or belongings.
 This includes: 1 trunk, 1 set of wheels, 1 sleeping tent, 1 travel bag, 1 set of tyres, free use of the generators, compressors and tool-boxes, and easy access to race information.
 Since these competitors are not allowed to receive any outside support, each rider must service their own vehicle.
 It is often called the category for the toughest of the tough, and one for the Dakar purists.